-What is an eosinophil?
+What is EoE

-Regurgitation of foods;
+Regurgitation of foods.

 How is Eosinophilic oesophagitis diagnosed?

-Who treats this condition?
+Who treats EoE?

-- Other medicines are also being studied.
+- Other medications are being studied.

-Types of dietary manipulation commonly used include:
+Types of dietary manipulation used include:

 Endoscopies and repeat biopsies may be needed to monitor the response to treatment.
 It is important to note that: